-He had hunted for the lost gold creek many times after Slumach's death and on one occasion he found the telltale large tent-shaped rock with the three peeks in the distance, he knew he was near the golden bonanza.
+Khatsahlano hunted for the lost gold creek many times after Slumach's death and on one occasion, when he found the tell-tale large, tent-shaped rock with the three peaks in the distance, he knew he was near the golden bonanza.

-But as he started toward the tent-rock, a heavy black cloud descended over him and made it impossible for him to move.
+But, as he started toward the tent-rock, a heavy black cloud descended over him and made it impossible for him to move.

-After some time the dark cloud seemed to be moving away from the tent-rock and at that moment he recalled Slumach's curse and never went back.
+After some time the dark cloud seemed to be moving him away from the tent-rock and at that moment he recalled Slumach's curse and never went back

-Chief Khahtsahlano has been considered the greatest authority on the Slumach legend, and he appears to have been concerned about the mounting toll of human lives lost hunting for the "illusive" creek whose bed is lined with gold."
+Chief Khatsahlano has been considered the greatest authority on the Slumach legend, and he appears to have been concerned about the mounting toll of human lives among the miners hunting for the "illusive creek whose bed is lined with gold."

-For 50 years he kept records of the men who were lost in the rugged Pitt Lake Mountains.
-When his friend Alfred Gaspard of Langley disappeared without a trace in 1950, the chief decided to make public his knowledge of the Lost Creek Mine.
+For fifty years he kept close record of the men who were lost in the rugged Pitt Lake Mountains, and when his friend, Alfred Gaspard, of Langley disappeared without a trace in 1950, the chief decided to make public his knowledge of Lost Creek Mine.

-According to Chief Khahtsahlano, Alfred Gaspard was the 21st victim of Slumach's curse.
-Many people will still remember the day-by-day reports in the newspapers of the hopeless search carried out in October 1950, by the RCMP, airplanes and tracking dogs.
+According to Chief Khatsahlano, Alfred Gaspard was the 21st victim of Slumach's curse and many will still remember the day-by-day reports in the newspapers about the hopeless search, carried out in October 1950, by the RCMP, aided by airplanes and tracking dogs.

-If my memory serves me right, the Mounties found Gaspard's first three night camping places, but after that not even the dogs could pick up his trail.
+If my memory serves me right, the Mounties found his first three night's camping places, but after that not even the dogs could pick up his trail.

-Khatsahlano hoped that the telling of the story "would curb the disappearance of the white prospectors seeking the hideous rockbound creek whose bed is lined with gold."
-Whether it was the breaking of the 80-year-old Indian's silence, or just a coincidence, the fact remains that no lives have been lost for the past 20 years.
+Khatsahlano hoped that the telling of the story, "would curb the disappearance of white prospectors seeking the hideous rockbound creek whose bed is lined with gold."

+Whether it was the breaking of the 60-year-old Indian's silence, or just a coincidence, the fact remains that no lives has been lost for the past 20 years.